BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Katmandu

-For those of us who sometimes need to sweat through a meal to feel healthy, a visit to Katmandu, a spacious Indian restaurant on Avenida Corrientes, fills the bill.
-The menu in this restaurant where mostly English is spoken lists the following options for spicy heat: mild, hot and Indian hot.
+The menu in this Indian restaurant where mostly English is spoken lists the following options for spicy heat: mild, hot and Indian hot.
 With Indian hot, they also serve a hot sauce on the side, to which I would apply the designation "lethal".
 (But perhaps I'm out of training.)
 The chapati here is more interesting than the nan, the lamb is excellent and even aloo gobi--the most basic vegetarian dish--is subtly spiced.
 Since the portions are on the small side, you'll need to order at least three dishes resulting in a fairly high tab by local standards.
-Still, the place is comfortable enough to attract not only homesick programmers but also couples on dates, so it's worth paying up a little.
+Near University of Palermo, the place is comfortable enough to attract not only homesick programmers but also couples on dates, so it's worth paying up a little.

 Palermo Viejo/Abasto: Corrientes and Bulnes.